kenstir/hemlock-ios/Documentation/OSRF JSON Gateway.md

 * Hemlock calls OSRF through the JSON gateway, installed at path `/osrf-gateway-v1` on the catalog server
 * Gateway requests take `service`, `method`, and zero or more `param` parameters.  `service` and `method` parameters are strings, `param` parameters are JSON values.
 * Gateway responses are JSON values.
-Sometimes they are plain JSON values that can be used directly, but mostly they contain OSRF objects encoded in "wire protocol" that require decoding.
+Sometimes they are plain JSON values that can be used directly, but usually they contain OSRF objects encoded in "wire protocol" that require decoding.

 ## Gateway Requests